State-Approved, Parent-Led Driver Education Courses

 2) a private school,

-4) or, if homeschooled, an approved correspondence course may be taught by the homeschooling parents.
+4) or, if homeschooled, an approved correspondence course may be taught by a homeschooling parent who holds a Virginia driver’s license.
 The student must currently be enrolled in a homeschool program acknowledged by the division superintendent.

-NOTE: Students under age 19 in Planning District Eight (counties of Arlington, Fairfax, Loudoun and Prince William and the cities of Alexandria, Fairfax, Falls Church, Manassas and Manassas Park), along with a parent or guardian, must participate in an additional 90-minute driver education component as a part of the in-classroom portion of the driver education curriculum.
-Students and parents can now complete the program online at http://www.90minparentteen.org/.
+NOTE: All students under age 18, along with a parent or guardian, must participate in an additional 90-minute driver education component as a part of the in-classroom portion of the driver education curriculum.
+Students and parents (except those in Planning District Eight) can now complete the program online.

 The following parent-taught, classroom driver education courses for homeschooled students have been approved by the DOE: